Updated: Feb 1

 You may have heard your yoga teacher talking about some "moral codes" or "ethical living standards" in yoga?
 These are the Yamas and Niyamas.
-In the eightfold yoga tree, they come as a pre-condition before you learn to study shapes, postures or the Sanskrit word asanas.
+They come as a pre-condition in the eightfold yoga tree before you learn to study shapes, postures, or the Sanskrit word asanas.

 Here, I briefly outline the 5 Yamas mentioned in the Sutras for you.

 The Yamas are like the "don't do these things you don't' want to happen to you" and reduce suffering for you and others, whereas the Niyamas give you the "do these, as you wish to be treated by others".

 1. Yamas - The question is "Can you live your life gently and lovingly that feels balanced?

 Can you give your best (tapas) without aggression (ahimsa) and be content (santosha) with the outcome?
 Can you do this in life on and off your yoga mat?

 1.1 Ahimsa – translates as ‘non – violence’, or how to develop the opposite, which could be termed "kindness", which manifests in body language, thoughts, speech and actions.
 Practising ahimsa takes time and is an advanced practice.
 Only after some time of physical practice, you may understand that non-violence means you move, bend, and stretch more productively without overstretching overbending.

 Sometimes we realise it too late, and we suffer from sciatica, knee, neck or other joint pain.
 Some questions help us to understand this:

 Can you do your practice in such a way that you will not get injured?